 Fatty fish high in omega-3 fatty acids are excellent foods to maintain healthy skin.
 Pick either salmon, mackerel, or herring.
 Salmon is our favourite due to its versatility and vibrant colour.

 This humble root vegetable is great for your skin due to its high content of beta-carotene, which as carotenoids help to shield skin from harmful UV rays and environmental pollutants.
-They also make fantastic chips!
+As a bonus, they also make fantastic chips.

 Try our Crumbed Fish With Sweet Potato Chips recipe!

-Try our Mixed Green Beans, Peas, Hazelnut & Pancetta Salad recipe a try the next time you’re craving something light.
+Give this Mixed Green Beans, Peas, Hazelnut & Pancetta Salad recipe a try the next time you’re craving something light.

-Another vegetable which is rich in beta-carotene and a pre-cursor to vitamin A, carrots can help decrease the oil production in skin and keep skin looking fresh and clear.
+Another vegetable that is rich in beta-carotene and a pre-cursor to vitamin A, carrots can help decrease the oil production in skin and keep skin looking fresh and clear.

-Try our Spelt Pasta With Broccolini And Walnuts recipe and try it for the next family meal.
+Bookmark our Spelt Pasta With Broccolini And Walnuts recipe and try it for the next family meal.